nathom/monkeyterm/README.md

 ### Languages

-19 languages: English (200/1k/5k/10k), Spanish, French, German, Portuguese, Italian, Dutch, Swedish, plus code (Rust, Python, JavaScript, TypeScript, Go, C, C++, Java).
+345 languages from monkeytype.
+Common ones are bundled, others are fetched on first use.

-Code mode uses real snippets from [Rosetta Code](https://rosettacode.org).
+8 code languages with real snippets from [Rosetta Code](https://rosettacode.org): Rust, Python, JavaScript, TypeScript, Go, C, C++, Java.
 Indentation is auto-inserted.

 ### Themes